 - Health wise a plant based diet has been proven to have many health benefits including prolong life, reduce inflammation, reduce cancer risks, reduce and reverse heart disease and reduce cholesterol.
 There are proven cases and leading doctors who advocate a plant based diet and have reversed heart disease using a plant based diet.
 That quadruple bypass can be avoided!

 - Ethics.
-There is a famous quote my Sir Paul McCartney that “if slaughter houses had glass walls, everyone would be vegetarian”.
+There is a famous quote from my Sir Paul McCartney that “if slaughterhouses had glass walls, everyone would be vegetarian”.
 I don’t think there are many people that agree with the mass production methods of today’s animal agriculture.
 Not only has it increased animal suffering but it’s not doing humans any good either with increased food poisoning outbreaks, and disease.

 - Environmental reasons to go plant based?
-Well how about less water used.
-There is a major drought in California right now and 50% of our water goes to animal agriculture and live stock.
+Well, how about less water used.
+There is a major drought in California right now and 50% of our water goes to animal agriculture and livestock.
 Our sprinkler ban is a literal drop in the ocean in comparison.
-Plus the fact that that by using the plants directly rather than feeding them to cattle we could feed all the worlds starving people.
+Plus the fact that by using the plants directly rather than feeding them to cattle we could feed all the worlds starving people.
 Animal agriculture is not the answer to starving children, plant based diets are.
 How about Rain Forest drastic and increasing deforestation for grazing cattle?
 It’s not like we need those trees for oxygen production right?
-Oh wait…
+Oh, wait…

 Where are Vegan options?